tsgates/arch-wiki-markdown/wiki/Touchpad_Synaptics.md

 More information can be found in this thread.

-> Non-functional Synaptics Special Abilities (multi-tap, scrolling, etc.)
+> Non-functional Synaptics special abilities (multi-tap, scrolling, etc.)

 In some cases Synaptics touchpads only work partially.
 Features like two-finger scrolling or two-finger middle-click do not work even if